EquinoxTheGryph/EquinoxCommissions/README.md

 If you do this, depending on the severity of the situation, I WILL CANCEL the commission and put you on my blocklist, Which will deny you from getting any future commissions from me indefinitely.

-## Payment
+## Prices and Payment
+### Extra notes on prices:
+Prices are noted as minimum.

+The price may be higher on complex commissions.

+No free art and requests!
+Only when I specifically state so otherwise.

+### Note on requesting for changes
+You get 5 changes* free of charge (Before the commission has been marked as finished).
+I will impose an extra fee for each change* when you exceed the limit.

+One "Change" means: When I send a wip, you request I should modify some parts of the art.

 ### At which stage do I pay?
 I ask you to pay BEFORE I start sketching.

 Down payment is possible, but you HAVE to pay in full in the end if you want to see the final image.

 If you chose for this, I will use heavy watermarking in the mean time.

 ### Payment methods
   - If you live in the Netherlands: You can chose payment with 'Tikkie'.
   - Otherwise I can only accept PayPal.

 ### Refunds
 If, for whatever reason you're not happy with the commission (Or it got canceled) , I can offer a partial refund.